ViniciusEderman/servNodejsExpress/README.md

  After do this, you need to download the dependencies and start with npm start, and use the postman for send the email

 # 🖥️ Note:
+    At post method you need to change some things:
+    .sendMail({
+      from: "email <email>",
+      // write your email
+      to: "",
+      // email receptor
+      subject: "",
+      //the subject of email
+      text: "",
+      // the text used at email